Lion Salt Works

-The Lion Salt Works is the last remaining open pan salt works in Marston, near Northwich, Cheshire, England.
-It closed as a work in 1986 and is now preserved as a museum.
+The Lion Salt Works is the UK's last remaining open pan salt works, in Marston, near Northwich, Cheshire, England.
+It closed as a works in 1986 and is now preserved as a museum.

 History

-John Thompson Junior and his son Henry Ingram Thompson, a member of a family that had been making salt during the 19th century, started the Lion Salt Works when he built a salt pan in the coal yard of the Red Lion Hotel, Marston, in 1894.
+John Thompson Junior and his son Henry Ingram Thompson, a member of a family that had been making salt during the 19th century, started the Lion Salt Works when in 1894 he built a salt pan in the coal yard of the Red Lion Hotel, in Marston, near Northwich, Cheshire.